d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ![ Architecture of a bidirectional recurrent neural network. ](../img/birnn.svg)

 In fact, this is not too dissimilar to the forward and backward recurrences we encountered above.
 The main distinction is that in the previous case these equations had a specific statistical meaning.
-Now they're devoid of such easily accessible interpretaton and we can just treat them as generic functions.
+Now they are devoid of such easily accessible interpretaton and we can just treat them as generic functions.
 This transition epitomizes many of the principles guiding the design of modern deep networks - use the type of functional dependencies common to classical statistical models and use them in a generic form.

 ### Definition